 We are always interested in hearing about potential illegal timber sources.
-If you have information about anyone dealing in illegally logged timber, you can call our Redline on 1800 803 006 for a confidential discussion or via our online form: Report Illegal Logging.
+If you have information about anyone dealing in illegally logged timber, you can call us on 1800 803 006 for a confidential discussion or via our online form: Report Illegal Logging.

 See a range of resources to help with due diligence.

 Questions and answers

 Yes.
 While the document can be used to support your due diligence assessment, it does not satisfy your due diligence obligations.
 You still need to undertake all of the steps outlined on due diligence for processors.